1. Why use this guide?

 Step 1 Identify a card index entry of interest

-Step 2 Note the following information:
+Step 2 Note the following information from the card:

 - country code